GloriaZagal/GloriaZagal/README.md

 - 👋 Hi, I’m @GloriaZagal
-- 👀 I’m interested in Data Science and Data Visualization
+- 👀 I’m interested in Data Science, Data Visualization and Data Governance
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 GloriaZagal/GloriaZagal is a ✨ special ✨ repository because its `README.md`